- 07 Sep

 Operations

-Detail any premises that you require, how production will be structured and the management information that will ensure smooth running of your operations.
+Detail any premises that you require, how production will be structured and the management information that will ensure the smooth running of your operations.

 Financials

 These are really key, especially if you intend to present your plan to investors or banks.
-Your financials should focus on a 3 to 5 year timeline and they should detail:
+Your financials should focus on a 3 to 5-year timeline and they should detail:

 - Sales projections.